fangchangma/sparse-to-dense.pytorch/README.md

 	cd ..
 	```
 ## Training
 The training scripts come with several options, which can be listed with the `--help` flag.
-Currently this repo only supports training on the NYU dataset.
 ```bash
 python3 main.py --help
 ```